linode/docs/docs/guides/security/basics/using-fail2ban-to-secure-your-server-a-tutorial/index.md

 ### Fail2ban Backend Configuration

-1. The `jail.conf` file will enable Fail2ban for SSH by default for Debian and Ubuntu, but not CentOS.
+1. The `jail.conf` file enables Fail2ban for SSH by default for Debian and Ubuntu, but not CentOS.
 All other protocols and configurations (HTTP, FTP, etc.) are commented out.
 If you want to change this, create a `jail.local` for editing:

         cp /etc/fail2ban/jail.conf /etc/fail2ban/jail.local